 Take all of your used batteries to a recycling facility or store that recycles batteries.
 Check with your local city or county offices - or your local hardware store, to learn more.

-Take all of your electronics to a SERI certified electronic recycling facility.
+Take all of your electronics to a SERI certified electronics recycling facility.
 Check with your local city and county offices, for more information.

 Your free toolkit!

 Create a successful recycling program in your workplace, school, home and community using some of the simple best practices in this toolkit.
-Click here to get your toolkit.
+Click here to get your free toolkit!